DeepLcom/google-sheets-example/README.md

 **Disclaimer**: the DeepL support team does *not* provide support for this example.
 Please keep this in mind when you're deciding whether to use it.

-The plugin is open source under the MIT License.

 Instructions for getting started are below.
 If you have any questions or comments, please [create a GitHub issue][issues] to let us know.
 We'd be happy to hear your feedback.